abemedia/go-don/README.md

 ### Adding custom encoding

 Adding your own is easy.
-See [encoding/json/json.go](./encoding/json/json.go).
+See [encoding/xml/xml.go](./encoding/xml/xml.go) for an example.

 ## Request parsing